dendronhq/dendron-site/vault/dendron.topic.pod.builtin.markdown.import.md

     └── two.md
 ```

-A naive import into dendron will result in the following files
+A naive import into Dendron will result in the following files
 ```
 .
 ├── foo.index.md